meowcraft-dev/adbc_driver_mocks/README.md

 Structs operate similarly to lists but without a specified length.
 To define a struct containing an int8 and a boolean value, use the format: `struct<int8,bool>`.

+## Special use cases

+If the query string is `passthrough`, the query will return anything that was passed to Bind or BindStream as the query result.
+This is useful for testing the Bind and BindStream functions.

 # Supported DataTypes

 Here is a list of supported DataTypes in the query